Tech is a popular industry to work in, partly because most tech jobs pay very well.

 So I’d recommend checking these next job boards out:

-How to write a stand-out cover letter.
 Some job boards will give you a chance to provide a cover letter.
-Here’s how to do it in a way that’ll set you apart and get you the interview.
+Here’s how to do it in a way that’ll set you apart and get you the interview:

-And here’s how to create the best elevator pitch possible for when they ask you “Tell me about yourself” in the interview.
-Usually this is one of the first things they’ll ask when you get on the phone with them, so it’s something you want to prepare for.
+4. Here’s how to create the best elevator pitch possible for when they ask you “Tell me about yourself” in the interview.
+Usually this is one of the first things they’ll ask when you get on the phone with them (in tech or ANY industry really), so it’s something you definitely want to be ready for.